Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

-We acknowledge the following limitations.
-Our participants were mainly from an East Asian country, which can limit the generalizability of our findings.
-Previous studies have shown that cultural contexts influence individuals' perceptions of misinformation and interventions \cite{noman2024designing}.
-For example, study revealed that Mexican and Spanish users were more likely to trust -related misinformation compared to users from Ireland, the UK and the USA \cite{roozenbeek2020susceptibility}.
-At the same time, non-western participants demonstrated a significantly higher willingness to challenge misinformation.
-The effect of proposed misinformation design interventions was significantly greater than that seen in analysis of the behaviors and attitudes in the UK population\cite{noman2024designing}.
 Previous studies also suggest that certain populations may face greater challenges in being able to critically evaluate information.
 For example, a large-scale study observed that Asian individuals encounter more difficulties in assessing health information from social media compared to other populations \cite{chandrasekaran2024racial}.
-In addition, individuals from an Asian background are more likely to incorporate social media information into their health-related decisions, potentially increasing their susceptibility to misinformation \cite{chandrasekaran2024racial}.
-Therefore, future work should explore the cross-cultural applicability of our findings in different cultural contexts.
-However, as the cultural background of our participants can potentially make them more vulnerable to misinformation than other populations, we believe that our intervention is valuable as providing insight into the outlook, activity and the relevance of certain interventions for these populations.
+In addition, they’re more likely to incorporate social media information into their health-related decisions, potentially increasing their susceptibility to misinformation \cite{chandrasekaran2024racial}.
+Thus, cultural background of our participants can potentially make them more susceptible to misinformation than other populations.

 Our sample was relatively homogeneous in age.
 A recent meta-analysis of articles about different intervention approaches showed that neither age nor gender significantly impacts the effectiveness of media literacy interventions \cite{lu2024can}.
 However, previous work has suggested that media literacy interventions designed for certain age groups (e.g., older adults and adolescents) achieved greater effects\cite{moore2022digital,hartwig2024adolescents}.
-Future work should determine if our approach is efficient in other age groups of users and, if necessary, tailor scenarios to suit the various needs of different age groups.
+Future work should determine if our approach is efficient in other age groups and, if necessary, tailor scenarios to suit the different age groups.